 According to John’s attestation papers when he enlisted in 1914 he worked as a labourer at the Lassell Sharman Brewery (Caergwrle Brewery) in Caergwrle.
 The brewery was founded at Milton St. Liverpool by 1832, established at Caergwrle in 1861 (largely because of the quality of the water of the River Alyn), acquired by Burtonwood Brewery in 1945 with 57 pubs, and then closed down.

 On joining the Territorial Force a few months before the war John was described as 5’ 2” tall, with good vision and good physical development.
 He was therefore appointed to the 5th Battalion of the RWF as Private 1500.
 On 5th August 1914 (the day after war was declared) he was embodied, which meant that he was called up for full time service with the regiment.
+He was only 17 so could not serve abroad, (had to be 19).
 The records do not state where he was stationed, but two months later, on 7th October 1914 he was discharged from the army as medically unfit.